Springboards to spiritual conversations

 to tell people they are saved because we heard them recite a prayer line by line as we gave it to

-need to look to Him for that assurance.
+people look to Him for that assurance?

 crassly commercial way of "closing the deal" or "cementing the decision"?

-There is a danger that The Sinner's Prayer will become the conclusion to a well-rehearsed human sales
+a danger that The Sinner's Prayer winds up being the conclusion to a rehearsed human sales

-pitch.
+pitch?
 Shouldn't our approach be that of boldly giving witness to the works of God and inviting

 people to respond to the leading of the Holy Spirit as He draws people to Himself?